 10 Self Defense Tools You Can Carry In Canada

-In Canada, carrying pepper spray is illegal for use against humans.
+Is pepper spray legal in Canada?
+No—pepper spray is prohibited for use against humans.
 However, you can carry dog spray to use against dogs, wildlife and (ahem) animals.

 Dog and coyote spray comes in a small canister that has a key ring attachment so you place it on your keychain or bag.
 You can read our full guide on whether you can use bear spray for self defense in Canada here.